 - f/3.5 I would not consider the image sharp.
 The center isn’t terrible, but the falloff towards the corners is bad.
 I would never plan to use this aperture.

-- f/5.6 shows a improvement in center sharpness.
+- f/5.6 shows an improvement in center sharpness.
 The corners still bad.
-Almost every other macro lens I've tested has better corner sharpness at f/5.6.
+Almost every other macro lens I’ve tested has better corner sharpness at f/5.6.